designstem/projects/tattoo/index.md

 Tattoos have always had strong symbolic meaning - **cultural**, to convey some message about the bearer to other members of society - and / or **personal**, to mean something to the bearer herself.

 What meaning or function would your **smart tattoo** have?
-Would it be personal, functional or cultural?
-Does it have to be understood by everyone, at a glance?
-Or could it be secret and personal, only understood by the bearer?
+Would it be personal, functional, or cultural?
+Does it have to be understood by everyone at a glance?
+Or could it be secret and intimate, only understood by the bearer?

 Tattoos become <span style="filter: blur(1px)">**blurry**</span> over time and lose their sharpness.
 Think about how you should design icons for tattoos to reduce these effects?